Resources: For Accreditation - FAQs

 Our IRB/EC records are in an electronic system.
 Do we have to provide site visitors access to that system to conduct document review?

-How do I provide documents if some or all are not in the electronic system?
+How do I provide documents if some or all are paper files?

-For remote site visits, you will need to make electronic copies of the documents and make them accessible through a cloud-based platform, such as Dropbox, Box, or Google Drive.
+You will need to make electronic copies of the documents and make them accessible through a cloud-based platform, such as Dropbox, Box, or Google Drive.
+Please ensure that the files are searchable (OCR-enabled).

-See the Evaluation Instrument, Element II.5.A. for a list of the documents included in a complete protocol.
+- See the definition of “complete protocol” in the Evaluation Instrument, Element II.5.A. for a list of the documents included in a complete protocol or study.

-Do you have recommendations about how to organize the studies requested in the documents to pull?
+Does AAHRPP have recommendations about how to organize the studies requested in the Documents to Pull?